timjansen/hanson/README.md

 ------
 JSON is a great and very simple data format, especially if you are working with JavaScript.
 Increasingly configuration files are written in JSON, and often it is used as a simpler alternative to XML.
-Unfortunately, when you are creating larger JSON files by hand, you will notice three shortcomings in JSON: you need to quote all strings, even object keys; you can not easily have strings with several lines, and you can not include comments.
+Unfortunately, when you are creating larger JSON files by hand, you will notice some shortcomings in JSON: you need to quote all strings, even object keys; you can not easily have strings with several lines, and you can not include comments.

-HanSON is an extension of JSON that fixes those shortcomings with three simple additions:
+HanSON is an extension of JSON that fixes those shortcomings with three simple additions to the JSON spec:
 * quotes for strings are optional if they follow JavaScript identifier rules.
 * you can alternately use triple quotes for strings.
 A triple-quoted string may span several lines and you are not required to escape quote characters, unless you need three of them.
 Backslashes still